Barton Malow

 Oakland Community College

 Barton Malow has led projects on all six of Oakland Community College’s (OCC) campuses.
-At the Auburn Hills campus, we provided construction management services for the new Science Building and renovation to Building C, completing the project while the campus was occupied.
+At the Auburn Hills campus, the occupied campus construction services focused on the new Science Building and renovation to Building C.

 Construction on an Occupied Campus

-Located in a tight campus setting and surrounded by occupied buildings year-round, it was critical that construction didn’t impact students, faculty, and staff.
-We coordinated closely with OCC and communicated regularly to ensure safety on and around the jobsite as well as uninterrupted operations of surrounding buildings.
+The Barton Malow team is very experienced in managing an occupied project, keeping safety and security top of mind.
+This project was located in a tight, busy campus setting and surrounded by occupied buildings year-round so reducing student, faculty, and staff impact was critical.
+We coordinated closely with OCC and communicated regularly to ensure safety on and around the jobsite and uninterrupted operations of surrounding buildings.

 Precise Planning Utilizing VDC Tools